JakubPawinski/gitcode-solutions/README.md

 <td width="33%" valign="top">

 ### ✅ Key Strengths
-- High success rate of 100%
+- 100% success rate on the first problem (1/1 solved)
-- Consistent practice habits
-- Growing problem-solving skills
+- Solid grasp of arrays and hash tables
+- Clean, well‑structured JavaScript code (no bugs or performance issues)
+- Fast execution time with an average of 295 ms

 </td>
 <td width="33%" valign="top">

 ### 💡 Growth Areas
-- Exploring more advanced algorithms
-- Tackling harder difficulty problems
+- Expand problem difficulty to medium and hard levels
+- Diversify topic coverage beyond arrays and hash tables
+- Improve daily coding streak and overall consistency score

 </td>
 <td width="33%" valign="top">

 ### 🎯 Recommended Focus
-- Continue daily practice to maintain streak
-- Try medium-difficulty problems for growth
-- Review AI feedback to improve code quality
+- Solve at least one medium‑difficulty problem each week
+- Explore additional data‑structure topics such as linked lists, trees, and graphs
+- Establish a regular coding schedule (e.g., 30 min daily) to boost streaks

 </td>
 </tr>
 </table>

-> *"Every expert was once a beginner.
-Keep coding, keep growing!"*
+> *"The journey of a thousand lines starts with a single solved problem."*

 ---